What Type of Flooring Controls Sound?

 The excessive noise may lead to problems for neighbors too.
 In a fitness center in a strip mall, a loud gym in one shop, for example, could create acoustical problems for other businesses in the building.

-Sound deadening flooring can even help in a music room in the home.
-By using flooring in conjunction with acoustic panels on the walls, the noise from band sessions cuts down significantly.
+Sound-deadening flooring can even help in a music room in the home.
+By using the flooring in conjunction with acoustic panels on the walls, the noise from band sessions cuts down significantly.

-What Is Some of the Best Rubber Sound Absorbing Flooring?Rubber serves as an excellent sound absorbing flooring.
-It has enough impact absorbing properties to cut down on the noise from heavy items banging into the subfloor.
+What Are Some of the Best Rubber Sound Absorbing Flooring?Rubber serves as an excellent sound-absorbing flooring.
+It has enough impact-absorbing properties to cut down on the noise from heavy items banging into the subfloor.
 It naturally absorbs sound waves too, preventing them from echoing through the area and bothering neighbors.

 Rubber is available in many formats, including as a roll, a mat, or a tile.
 This versatility makes it useful for both large and small coverage areas.

-One of the thickest rubber tiles that works perfectly for sound deadening flooring is the Sterling Athletic Sound Rubber Tile.
+One of the thickest rubber tiles that work perfectly for sound deadening flooring is the Sterling Athletic Sound Rubber Tile.